 From Chata pod Suchym, the ridge trail leads eastwards via Suchý (1468m), Maly and Velky Krivan to the Vratna Valley or to Rozsutec and Zázrivá on the eastern edge of the Fatra, whereby descents via side ridges to the villages north or south of the mountain range are always possible.

-The hiking trails in Mala Fatra are well marked by a colour system.
+The hiking trails in Mala Fatra Mountains are well marked by a colour system.
 At all crossroads and mountain tops there are signposts, usually with hourly indications, which allow a fairly good time estimation for normally trained hikers.

 Zilina – starting point in the Mala Fatra region